-At this point, button can be tested.
+At this point, the button can be tested.
 A save test can be made to ensure that the button is working properly.
 Before testing the button, make sure the button is not selected.
-This can be completed by clicking in a cell.
-Now to test the button add to text to any cell without saving, then click on the save and close button.
+This can be completed by clicking on a cell.
+Now to test the button add to the text to any cell without saving, then click on the save and close button.
 The workbook should close without any prompts whatsoever.
 When the workbook is opened again make sure that the text that you entered saved.

 Designing the Macro Button

 The button design can be modified by right clicking on it and clicking on format control.
 You will be given the option to change several properties of the button such as the text style, color, and size.
 You also have the option to change the appearance as well.

 If you need additional reference on how to create a save and close button in Microsoft Excel try following along to the video below.